 Up until the 1890’s, orthopedics was a study limited to the correction of deformity in children.
 Orthopedic doctors definition is an advocated the use of exercise, manipulation and splinting to treat deformities in children.
 Initially there was controversy about whether orthopedics should involve surgical procedures at all.
 The profession progressed to surgical treatment in the early 1900's due to developments with casting and bone fixation among others.
-This would eventually lead to the question: What does a pediatric orthopedic surgeon do that could be used with orthopedic surgery procedures for all ages?
+Currently, orthopedic physicians treat the following:

 Many advances in orthopedic surgery have resulted from experiences during times of war and have progressed to the advanced procedures and techniques we have today such as :